asbru-cm/asbru-cm/README.md

 If you want to contribute to Ásbrú Connection Manager, first check out the [issues](https://github.com/asbru-cm/asbru-cm/issues) and see if your request is not listed yet.
 Issues and pull requests will be triaged and responded to as quickly as possible.

 Before contributing, please review our [contributing doc](https://github.com/asbru-cm/asbru-cm/blob/master/CONTRIBUTING.md) for info on how to make feature requests and bear in mind that we adhere to the [Contributor Covenant code of conduct](https://github.com/asbru-cm/asbru-cm/blob/master/CODE_OF_CONDUCT.md).

+### Financial support

+If you like Ásbrú Connection Manager, you may also consider supporting the project financially by donating on <a title="Donate Liberapay" href="https://liberapay.com/asbru-cm/donate">Liberapay</a> or by donating to one of <a href="">our cryptocurrency addresses</a>.

 ### License